What is Cholesterol?

 Are Benecol® Products dairy-free?

-No, Benecol® Spreads are dairy-free.
+No, Benecol® Spreads contain milk products.

 Do Benecol® Products contain trans fats?